koenrane/KR-new-site/content/alignment-allows-nonrobust-decision-influences-and-doesn-t.md

 > [!warning] Disclaimer
 > The point isn't that you get aligned behavior if you assume the AI is aligned.
 The point is that the value frame _naturally_ expresses aligned behavior.
 In contrast, grader evaluation seems insane and cannot reasonably express aligned behavior.

-# I: Nonrobust decision-influences can be OK
+# I: Non-robust decision-influences can be OK

 Decision-making influences don't have to be “robust” in order for a person to _value doing well at school_.
 Consider two people with slightly different values: